 The French treat baguettes like sacred objects.
 And who can blame them?
 These light, crispy, chewy loaves are delicious without any other ingredients.
 There's even a preferred way to eat them—breaking off the heel, or le quignon, to snack on as soon as you leave the bakery.
 Baguettes are even protected by law: The serious-sounding Bread Decree of 1993 requires that they are made on the same premises where they're sold, are never be frozen and contain only flour, water, yeast, and salt.
-F&W's guide will teach you to make your own baguettes at home and help you use freshly bought loaves from the bakery in your next dish.
+Here, our favorite ways to eat baguettes.